bburch01/FOTAAS/README.md

 </p>

 <p align="center">
-    Formula One Telemetry And Analysis System: A micro-services based system written in Golang that simulates the collection, persistence, and analyis of F1 race telemetry.
+    Formula One Telemetry And Analysis System: A Golang micro-services based system simulates the collection, persistence, and analyis of F1 race telemetry.
 </p>

 <p align="center">